BenSolus/master-thesis/_posts/2017-27-09-results-farfiled.md

 {:.center}
 **Figure 2**: Time needed to perform the standard $$\mathcal{H}^2$$-matrix
-              vector multiplication
-              compared to same task while computing the farfield matrices and their part of the product on the GPU.
+              vector multiplication compared to the same task while computing the farfield matrices and their part of the product on the GPU.

 As already mentioned, computing the coupling matrices on-the-fly, even when done on the GPU, performes slightly worse than solely performing the matrix vector